 Suppose you observe a second group of people.

-You identify the actors in the group, and perhaps some goals they have in common.
+You identify the actors in a social network who talk to each other, and perhaps some goals they have in common.

 You see they communicate and do stuff, guided by their personal and to-some-extent shared goals.

 But you cannot identify any roles they play or rules they follow.

 You see what may be called a social network, but to call it a system adds no useful meaning.

 It seems some in the latest generation of systems thinkers are not clear what a system is.

 To say every named group of people (or social network) is a system is to use the term with no useful meaning.

 To say every entity composed of inter-related parts is a system is to say nothing of practical use.

 To say every problem and situation we encounter is a system, is to denude the term of its value.